PaulAStone/Assignments/Week1/Git_and_GitHub.md

     nano README.md
     ```

   Edit the file as needed (we will demonstrate).
 Update your '*Student Name*' with your full name.
 Enter your email address.
 Write a short Bio about yourself (~ 1 paragraph).
 List three to five course expectations.
-Hint: View the Markdown guide to learn about formatting and making numbered lists.
+Hint: View the Markdown guide to learn about formatting and making numbered lists (https://guides.github.com/features/mastering-markdown/).
 When you are done, save the close the document

     ```sh
     [ctrl + o]